Topological Parallax: A Geometric Specification for Deep Perception Models: Introduction

 \subsection{Outline}

 Section~\ref{sec:parallax} introduces our key object, the bi-graded \cite{botnan_introduction_2023} parallax complex, in Definition~\ref{def:parallax}, which measures geodesic distortion via the Rips complex.
 Section~\ref{sec:perturbation} provides a notion of dataset perturbation and shows that the parallax complex and its homology remain stable under those perturbations.
-Sections~\ref{sec:LSM} and \ref{sec:HM} explain how parallax detects the small-scale and large-scale voids in $K$, resulting in the specification in Section~\ref{sec:interpretation}, which largely achieves the goals laid out in Section~\ref{sec:intro}.
-Section~\ref{sec:algo} provides computational approaches to computing parallax.
+Section~\ref{sec:LSM} defines \emph{local simplicial matching} and shows how parallax detects small-scale changes in the Rips complex of $X$ in $K$ versus $V$, giving a clearly interpretable scale of locality, $\lambda_{\text{lo}}$.
+Section~\ref{sec:HM} defines \emph{homological matching} and shows how parallax detects large-scale voids in $K$, giving a scale $\lambda_{\text{hi}}$ above which homological features in $X$ are respected by voids in $K$.
+Together, these results provide an overall interpretation as a specification in Section~\ref{sec:interpretation}, which largely achieves the goals laid out in Section~\ref{sec:intro}.
+Section~\ref{sec:algo} provides computational approaches to computing parallax, and links to our open-source software that has many practical improvements not detailed in this paper.
 Section~\ref{sec:example_cyclo} illustrates the effectiveness of parallax as a specification, as demonstrated on two models using the cyclo-octane dataset \cite{martin_topology_2010}.
+Additional proofs, details, and examples are provided in the Supplementary Material appendices.